 For constant sample time, the block sample time assignment is

-The Simulink block library includes several blocks, such as the MATLAB S-Function block, the Level-2 MATLAB S-Function block, and the C S-Function block, whose ports can produce outputs at different sample rates.
-It is possible for some of the ports of these blocks to have a constant sample time.
+The Simulink block library includes several blocks whose ports can produce outputs at different sample rates, such as the MATLAB S-Function block, the Level-2 MATLAB S-Function block, and the C S-Function block.
+Some ports of these blocks can have a constant sample time.

 To learn how to write your own block that uses a variable sample time, see C MEX S-Function Examples.

-A block can be configured to use a controllable sample time with a resolution Tbase.
+You can configure a block to use a controllable sample time with a resolution Tbase.
 Tbase is the smallest allowable time interval between block executions.

-A block using controllable sample time can be dynamically set to execute at n multiples of Tbase.
-The time of the block's next execution is
+When a block uses controllable sample time, you can dynamically configure the block to execute at n multiples of Tbase.
+The time of the next block execution is

 Tnext = n Tbase + T

-You can set n in your C S-Function block using ssSetNumTicksToNextHitForControllableSampleTime.
+You can set n in your C S-Function block using the

 An asynchronous sample time is similar to a triggered sample time.
-In both cases, it is necessary to specify an inherited sample time because the Simulink engine does not regularly execute the block.
-Instead, a run-time condition determines when the block executes.
-For the case of an asynchronous sample time, an S-function makes an asynchronous function call.
+In both cases, you need to specify an inherited sample time because the Simulink engine does not regularly execute the block.
+Instead, a runtime condition determines when the block executes.
+For an asynchronous sample time, an S-function makes an asynchronous function call.

 The differences between these sample time types are:

-The source of the function-call signal is an S-function having the option SS_OPTION_ASYNCHRONOUS.
+The source of the function-call signal is an S-function that has the option

 The asynchronous sample time can also occur when a virtual block is connected to an asynchronous S-function or an asynchronous function-call subsystem.